Albert Cleage: Religious leadership

-In 1970, the Shrine of the Black Madonna was later renamed Pan African Orthodox Christian Church, the black Christian nationalist movement.
+In 1970, the Shrine of the Black Madonna was renamed Pan African Orthodox Christian Church, the Black Christian nationalist movement.
 More shrines were made in Kalamazoo, Atlanta and Houston.
-The mission of the shrines was, and is, to bring the black community back to a more conscious understanding of their African history, in order to effect positive progression as a whole.
+The mission of the shrines was, and is, to bring the Black community back to a more conscious understanding of their African history, in order to effect positive progression as a whole.

 Cleage then changed his name to Jaramogi Abebe Agyeman, meaning "liberator, holy man, savior of the nation" in Swahili.
-Agyeman did not believe in integration for the blacks.
-He thought that it was important for them to be able to obtain and maintain an economic, political, and social environment of their own.
-He founded the City-wide Citizens Action Committee to help with black business.
-He promoted the education of the black children by black teachers.
+He did not believe that integration was a panacea for black people.
+As a nationalist, he argued that it was critical for them to establish an economic, political, and social environment of their own.
+He founded the city-wide Citizens Action Committee to help with Black business.
+He promoted the education of Black children by Black teachers.